Theaflavin

 Theaflavin is a chemical in black tea that is formed from fermentation of green tea.
 It is used as medicine.

-People take theaflavin for high levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia), heart disease, obesity, and cancer, but there is no good scientific evidence to support these uses.
+People take theaflavin for high levels of lipid balance or other fats (lipids) in the blood (hyperlipidemia), heart condition, obesity, and cancer, but there is no good scientific evidence to support these uses.

 Classification